 AWARD-WINNING – BUT ON A JOURNEY

-And yes, we won A Greener Festival Award last year.
+And yes, we won A Greener Festival Award this year.

 Working with A Greener Festival’s standards and goals, each year we measure an aspect of our impact in as much detail as we are able.
 Last year we looked at the our recycling rates in fine detail and this year we’re measuring our energy consumption across site, counting every last drop of fuel we use to run our generators.
 All we learn feeds into changes to the way we do things so that we can lessen our environmental impact.